-Childrer n and Staff Sing a song of gladness and cheer- For the time of Christmas is here!
+Children and S Staff Sing a song of gladness and cheer- For the time of Christmas is here!
 Look around about you and see What a world of wonder this world can be!
 And enjoy the beauty All the joy and beauty That a merry Christmas Can bring to you!

+Teacher Merry Christmas, children.

+Children Merry Christmas, Miss Bleak.!

+Scrooge and Christmas past enter as the children cheer and begin to di SL chattering as they go.

+Unit 20

-Teacher Merry Christmas, boys.
-Children I (chattering in unison) Merry Christmas, Mr Bleak, sir!
-The children cheer and disperse hands clasped in delight, stands with the Ghost of Christmas g a moment of childhood Scrooge This is my old school.
-I knew these people The children exit as though in a dream, their voices fading back into the past Christma as Past Look.
+Scrooge, his hands clasped in delight, stands with the Ghost of Christmas Past, re-living a moment of childhood Scrooge This is my old school.
+I knew these people ...
+The children exit as though in a dream, their voices fading back into the past Christmas Past Look.
 The school is not quite empty, is it?
 A solitary boy, neglected by his father, is left there still.
-Voice (off) Neglected by his father. reading, half empty stage, a lonely boy, Ebenezer, sits on a hard chair, curled up to protect himself from the cold.
-Scrooge sees his for is he used to be, and blows his nose.
+Voice (off) Neglected by his father.
+On the now empty stage, a lonely boy, Ebenezer, sits on one of the blocks, reading, half curled up to protect himself from the cold.
+Scrooge sees his for gotten self as he used to be, and blows his nose.
 Scrooge Poor little fellow!
 It's me!
 It's poor little me!
-(To the Ghost) But I could never join in those Christmas things I wish Schoolroom (No. 8a) starts (underscore) starts (underscore) Christma as Past What is it?
+(To the Ghost) But I could never join in those Christmas things ...
+I wish ...
+Schoolroom (No. 8a) starts (underscore) Christmas Past What is it?
 Scrooge Nothing.
 Nothing.
 Christmas Past What do you wish?
 Scrooge There were some boys singing a Christmas carol at my door last night.
 I should like to have given them something, that's all.
-(He looks sadly at his former self) The Ghost of Christmas Past smiles at him Christmas Past But this Christmas was special.
+(He looks sadly at his former self).
+The Ghost of Christmas Past smiles at him Christmas Past But this Christmas was special.
 Jen, Scrooges sister, runs in and embraces the little boy, kissing him fondly Jen Ebby?
 Ebby?
-Scrooge Oh, look, it's my little sister.
-(Calling out and waving) Jenny!
+Oh, look, it's my little sister.
+(Calling out and waving) Scrooge Jenny! ...
 Jen!
 Why doesn't she wave back?
 Christmas Past She cannot see or hear you.
 These are but the shadows of things that have been.
-Voices (off) Shadow of things that have been.
+Recorded voices Shadow of things that have been.
 Jen Ebby, dear, dear brother, I have come to bring you home!
-Ebenezer Home to Father?
-No. Jen Father has paid off all his debts and is so much kinder than he used to be so I was not afraid to ask him if you might come home.
+Home to Father?
+No. Ebby Jen Father has paid off all his debts and is so much kinder than he used to be so I was not afraid to ask him if you might come home.
 He sent me in a coach to bring you.

-And you're going to be a man, Ebby, and never come back here again.
+And you're going to be grown up, Ebby, and never come back here again.
 We'll be together all Christmas long and have the merriest time in all the world.
 Collect your things.

-Ebenezer picks up his few meagre possessions, and follows his sister off Christmas Past (watching them) Always a delicate creature, whom a breath might have withered.
+Ebby picks up his few meagre possessions, and follows his sister off

+Christmas Past (watching them) Always a delicate creature, whom a breath might have withered.
 But she had a large heart.
 Scrooge So she had, I'll not deny it.
 Christmas Past She died a young woman, and had, I believe, children.
 Scrooge She had one child.
 Christmas Past Ah yes your nephew!
-Harry Nephew (off) I ask nothing of you.
+Harry Nephew (recorded) I ask nothing of you.
 Why can we not be friends?
-Scrooge (a bit uneasy) Yes My nephew

-Christmas Past (looking into the distance, pointing) Now there's a Christmas you really enjoyed!

-Mr Fezziwig (off) Christmas you really enjoyed.
+Scrooge (a bit uneasy) Yes My nephew Christmas Past (looking into the distance, pointing) Now there's a Christmas you really enjoyed!
+Mr Fezziwig (recorded d) Christmas you really enjoyed.